adam-ard/organic-markdown/proj_cmd.o.md

 # Project Commands

-To build a new omd script, run:
+To build a new `omd` script, run the following in the `lit` directory:

 ```bash {name=build-omd dir=lit menu=true}
 omd tangle